Rumors are going around that Todd Stroger's petition signatures are so fraught with error that he could lose his place on the primary ballot.

 UPDATE: Thanks commenters!
 I can't believe its already the 9th.
 Indeed, today, not next Monday, was the deadline for withdrawal.
 Davis is out for good.

-Danny Davis will announce this morning that he would seek reelection for his 7th District Congressional seat.
+Danny Davis will announce this morning that he will seek reelection for his 7th District Congressional seat.
 Davis' announcement didn't come with any endorsement, but he did say that at least part of his reasoning was not wanting to split the black vote among four black challengers.

 The Cook County Board stamped out video gaming in Cook County, essentially invalidating Governor Quinn's $31bn capital projects budget, to be financed by video gaming taxes.